TravellerMy Pattaya trip was amazing! Now I just need to get back to Bangkok’s airport.

 - Double Check the Sign: The North Pattaya terminal serves other companies too (like Bell Travel).
 Make sure you’re at the correct counter for Roong Reuang Coach.

 If you want a stress-free trip without worrying about how to get to the bus station, Bell Travel Service is your best friend.
-It’s slightly more premium than the standard bus, but the convenience of being picked up right from your hotel lobby is worth every baht!
+It costs a little more than the standard bus, but the convenience of being picked up right from your hotel lobby is worth every baht!

 Why Choose Bell Travel?
 (Top Features)